 Distal.
 Away from the median line of the face following the curve of the dental arch.
 The surface of a tooth most distant from the median line.
 (See Par.
 5.)

 Distally.
-Away from the median line of the face following the curve of the dental arch.
+A direction away from the median line of the face following the curve of the dental arch.